ryankurte/rust-kad/README.md

 - [ ] Buckets
   - [ ] Implement bucket splitting (if it can be done more efficiently than existing?)
-    - Useful for maintanence / don't need to message unused buckets
+    - Useful for maintenance / don't need to message unused buckets
-  - [ ] Reverse / generate random IDs in bucket for maintanence purposes
+  - [ ] Reverse / generate random IDs in bucket for maintenance purposes

 ### Questions